 When initially forming club squads at U7s coaches should not solely offer places based on ability.
-Ability should be a factor but not the primary one, instead focusing on coach-ability, (keenness to learn and implement), behaviour, respect and commitment (keenness to attend), friendship groups and availability.
+Ability should be a factor but not necessarily the primary one, instead focusing on coach-ability, (keenness to learn and implement), behaviour, respect and commitment (keenness to attend), friendship groups and availability.

 Whether starting, or on the bench, coaches intend to play all players at some time during the game.
 In development age groups (up to U10’s), we try to ensure that every player will have played broadly the same time as their peers over the duration of the season, with some exceptions such as a dedicated goalkeeper, availability, and long term injuries.

 Squad Selection U7’s – U10’s